connexcs/docs/docs/customer/class5.md

 # Class5
 **Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: Class5**

-In **Class5** are the options for the ConnexCS Unified Communications service.
-While the majority of the ConnexCS system is centered around Class4 routing, this area provides several functions which customers may configure for better user experience.
+**Class5** features are the ConnexCS Unified Communications Service (UCS) package.
+While the majority of the ConnexCS system is centered around Class4 routing, this area provides several functions for customers to configure for better user experience.

 [**Apps**](https://docs.connexcs.com/class5/apps/) allows customers to configure various features such as Pinless Calling or DNC (Do Not Call) lists with the full functionality of Script Forge.
 This is configured in **Class5** > **Apps**.